blacklightpy/vaultofknowledge/Web of Trust.md

-Web of trust is a cryptographic system in which follows d
+Web of trust is a cryptographic system in which follows a decentralized trust model, in contrast to a centralized trust model used in PKIs.

 Tags: #cryptography